Esmeralda Arosemena de Troitiño

 Esmeralda Arosemena de Troitiño is a lawyer and Supreme Count judge.
 She is a Panamanian Commissioner of the Inter-American Commission on Human Rights (OAS).
-In 2019 she became President of that body.
+In 2019, she became President of that body.

 Life

 Troitiño is from Panama.
 She has two degrees.
 The first is in Philosophy, Letters and Education, with a specialization in Pedagogy and she also has a degree in Law and Political Science.

-In 2011 she was working for the Commission preparing the 2016 Constitutional Procedural Code for Panama.
+In 2011, she was working for the Commission preparing the 2016 Constitutional Procedural Code for Panama.
 She has been Vice President of Panama's Supreme Court of Justice as well as being a judge.
 She was President of the Panama's Criminal Chamber II and a judge for the Superior Court of Children and Adolescents.

-She was elected to the Inter-American Commission on Human Rights on June 16, 2015, by the OAS General Assembly, for a four-year term that runs from January 1, 2016, through December 31, 2019.
+She was elected to the Inter-American Commission on Human Rights on June 16, 2015, by the OAS General Assembly, for a four-year term that ran from January 1, 2016, through December 31, 2019.